Last updated: November 10, 2022 (Changelog)

 Google Pixels may have lost their edge in computational photography but we still have one to recommend if you're after that Pixel look.
 Xiaomi and Oppo have made great strides in the camera field too and often offer unusual hardware that delivers outstanding image quality.
 Finally, there's also a camera phone to get if you're on a budget - non-flagships can take nice pictures too.

-The Galaxy S22 Ultra has it all - a huge sensor main cam, an autofocusing ultrawide, and not one but two telephotos.
-And six months later it is still our favorite cameraphone.
+The Galaxy S23 Ultra has it all - a huge sensor main cam, an autofocusing ultrawide, and not one but two telephotos.
+And it does offer excellent selfies, too.

-The main camera's 108MP Nonacell sensor bins pixels 9-to-1 producing wide dynamic range in both good light and at night.
-The high-res imager also enables 8K video recording.
+The main camera's 200MP Tetra2pixel sensor bins pixels 16-to-1 producing wide dynamic range in both good light and at night.
+The high-res imager also enables good 8K video recording.

-The Ultra's ultrawide is one of the best that Samsung's put out to date.
-It's sharp and delivers great quality, but more importantly it adds autofocus, further extending its range of usability.
+The Ultra's ultrawide is one of the best that Samsung's put out to date and this year it produces even cleaner photos.
+It's sharp and delivers great quality, and it has autofocus, further extending its range of usability.

 |